dekuNukem/STM32_tutorials/lesson000_intro_blinkLED/README.md

 ![Alt text](resources/mdksel.png)

-After all that, you're be greeted with this:
+After all that, you'll be greeted with this:

 ![Alt text](resources/mdkhome.png)